-TECHNICAL THEATRE I, II, III
+TECHNICAL THEATRE I. II.
+III

-Prerequisite: Student must complete Theatre I prior to Technical Theatre I. For Technical Theatre II and III, a student must have completed the full year of Technical Theatre and have teacher approval.
+Prerequisite: For Technical Theatre II and III, a student must have completed the full year of Technical Theatre and have teacher approval.

 Students apply principles of theatrical design such as unity, balance, proportion, and color with hands-on applications in both class and production work.
 Students much implement design elements, taking into consideration factors such as safety, expense, versatility, and mobility.
 Separated into a variety of tracks, students may specialize in construction (building of set properties, research, costuming, lighting, sound mixing, special effects and digital media (photography, video mixing and editing).
 Class requires self-initiative, self-paced work, and responsibility in use of tools and supplies.
-Diverse class - Ag students who can weld and build to computer geeks and artists make up this class's students.